dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 _(approx. 2-3 pages)_

 ### Model Evaluation and Validation

+**6.** SAG Data with XGBoost and added ngram features.

+This leveraged the work previously done for sentiment analysis project The answer is compared to the reference answer to generate ngrams.
+For this test ng1 and ng2 were determined to be the most useful.
+However, these two were found to only correlation to correct vs. incorrect answers at about 20%.
+That means given a student answer, about 30% of the correct/incorrect grade is predicted by the ng1 or ng2.
+Also ng1 and ng2 have a 72% correlation to each other.

+The results showed minimal gains over the encoded answers without ng1 and ng2.
+While not bad, **77.9%** was not sufficently better to warrant extensive testing of this approach at this time.
+I do believe that factoring in the reference answer compared to the student answer should add value but a different modeling approach may be needed to reap the advantages of these features.

+    Correlation between Ngrams and Correct.
+(20 - 30%)
+    Only 72%  correlated together.
+    corr_matrix = ngrams.corr().round(2)
+    display(corr_matrix)
+                 ng1             2       correct
+    ng1         1.00            0.72      0.29
+    ng2         0.72            1.00      0.23
+    correct     0.29            0.23      1.00

+    XGBClassifier(base_score=0.5, booster='gbtree', colsample_bylevel=1,
+                  colsample_bynode=1, colsample_bytree=1, gamma=1,
+                  learning_rate=0.01, max_delta_step=0, max_depth=4,
+                  min_child_weight=6, missing=None, n_estimators=10000, n_jobs=1,
+                  nthread=None, objective='binary:logistic', random_state=0,
+                  reg_alpha=0, reg_lambda=1, scale_pos_weight=1, seed=None,
+                  silent=None, subsample=0.8, verbosity=0)
+    Min preds: 0.0 max_preds: 1.0

+    predictions   0.0  1.0
+    actuals
+    0.0           72  130
+    1.0           32  499

+    Recall:     0.940
+    Precision:  0.793
+    Accuracy:   0.779

 In this section, the final model and any supporting qualities should be evaluated in detail.
 It should be clear how the final model was derived and why this model was chosen.
 In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
 Questions to ask yourself when writing this section:
 - _Is the final model reasonable and aligning with solution expectations?
 Are the final parameters of the model appropriate?_
 - _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_